Prospective Data Collection: Stroke Comprehensive Outcomes for Rehabilitation Excellence (SCORE)

 Please do not hesitate to contact us regarding this issue, and we look forward to future productive conversations to enhance the quality of stroke rehabilitation research.

-We are also pleased to be working with Dr. Keith Lohse and his team, who have created SCOAR - the Centralized Open-Access Rehabilitation Database for Stroke, which is a tool that stroke therapy researchers can use to better understand the relationships among variables, efficiently share data, generate hypotheses, and streamline clinical trial design.
+We are also pleased to highlight Dr. Keith Lohse’s SCOAR - the Centralized Open-Access Rehabilitation Database for Stroke, which is a tool that stroke therapy researchers can use to better understand the relationships among variables, efficiently share data, generate hypotheses, and streamline clinical trial design.
 Visit SCOAR to find out more!